Cirrina

 Cirrina or Cirrata is a suborder and one of the two main divisions of octopuses.
 Cirrate octopuses have a small, internal shell and two fins on their head, while their sister suborder Incirrina has neither.
 The fins of cirrate octopods are associated with a unique cartilage-like shell in a shell sac.
 In cross-section, the fins have distinct proximal and distal regions, both of which are covered by a thin surface sheath of muscle.

 The suborder is named for small, cilia-like strands (cirri) on the arms of the octopus, a pair for each sucker.
 These are thought to play some role in feeding, perhaps by creating currents of water that help bring food closer to the beak.
-Cirrate octopuses are noteworthy for lacking ink sacs.
+Cirrate octopuses are noteworthy for lacking ink sacs, having reduced or absent radula, and reduced gills.

+The oldest known member of the group is Paleocirroteuthis from the Late Cretaceous of Japan and Canada.

+There is not much data about cirrate octopods due to their fragility, making them particularly prone to becoming damaged when captured for sampling.